How to Document Coercive Control in 5 Steps

 In this video, Ruth Darlene, Founder and Executive Director of WomenSV shares 5 steps that will help you document coercive control.

-These steps are from WomenSV's new online coercive control training, Documenting Coercive Control with the Executive Summary Workshop.
+These steps are from WomenSV's new online coercive control training, Understanding and Documenting Coercive Control: Executive Summary Workshop.
 This video is an abbreviated version that will guide you through the process of documenting coercive control concisely and effectively in a two-page Executive Summary.
 Your Executive Summary can be easily customized according to your specific situation, audience and goals.
 For example: reporting to law enforcement, informing a therapist, preparing for legal proceedings, advocating for survivors or supporting a friend.

 ⬇️ JOIN THE FULL ONLINE COURSE: ⬇️

-Documenting Coercive Control with the Executive Summary Workshop
+Understanding and Documenting Coercive Control: Executive Summary Workshop

 Join our 90-minute self-paced coercive control training course designed for survivors, advocates, service providers and allies.
 You’ll get a complete walkthrough with additional steps plus templates and examples to help you thoroughly document coercive control.